-The Electronic Signature law was passed in 2015, which facilitates business and commerce through internet-based transactions.
+The Electronic Signature law was passed in 2015, facilitating business and commerce through internet-based transactions.
 Per the legislation, the certified electronic signature is equivalent to an ink signature.
-In August 2021 law reforms where approved to allow a locked and secure e-signature format.
-The Ministry of Economy controls and monitors providers of electronic certification, as well as the storage of electronic documents and backup.
+In August 2021, law reforms allowed a locked and secure e-signature format.
+The Ministry of Economy controls and monitors electronic certification providers and the storage of electronic documents and backups.

 On February 10, 2020, the Legislative Assembly approved the Electronic Commerce Law (Ley de Comercio Electronico).
 The law seeks to provide legal certainty to commercial and contractual relationships, carried out through digital means, between suppliers of goods and services.

 In November 2021, the Law to Facilitate Non-Commercial Online Purchases was approved to promote and facilitate the importation of merchandise by Salvadoran individuals.
 The law provides an exception to import tariffs for purchases up to $300, but the 13% VAT still applies.
 Medicines under medical prescription as well as products specified in the United Nations Convention Against Illicit Traffic in Narcotic Drugs and Psychotropic Substances do not benefit from this Law.

 In September 2021, El Salvador implemented the Bitcoin Law which introduced Bitcoin as a legal tender, in addition to the U.S. dollar.
 Consequently, all prices may be denominated in Bitcoin and even taxes can be paid in Bitcoin.
 According to Article 7 of the Bitcoin Law, every economic agent shall accept Bitcoin as a form of payment when it is offered by the person acquiring a good or service.